 After his brother was murdered more than two decades ago, Officer Darrell Ross saw what he calls “a recognizable gap between the community and law enforcement.”
 Originally from the Philadelphia area, he set out for a career within law enforcement, and has been with the Tulsa Police Department since 2011.
-He spoke with A&E Real Crime blog about maintaining a personal connection with the citizens of Tulsa.
+He spoke with A&E Real Crime about maintaining a personal connection with the citizens of Tulsa.

 How did losing your brother affect your path, professionally?